Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Introduction

 A specific example are optical phonon frequencies in diamond, which are underestimated by commonly used approximate density functionals based on the generalized gradient approximation~\cite{cqmcgamma}.
 Yet, highly accurate knowledge of the relationship between phonon frequency and pressure is needed for diamond anvil cell experiments~\cite{cqmcgamma,cgammaexp}.

-Energies and atomic forces predicted by MLFFs are only precise for configurations that are ``sufficiently similar'' to those included in the training data.
-Furthermore, training data containing energies and atomic forces substantially improves the trade-off between precision of the MLFF and the required training data size.
+Training data containing energies and atomic forces substantially improves the trade-off between precision of the MLFF and the required training data size.
 However, there exist ab initio methods for which the calculation of atomic forces is difficult, because it requires the implementation of many terms, which might introduce excessive usage of memory.
-Therefore, it is also desirable to investigate approaches that are based on training data excluding atomic forces.
-Currently, $\Delta$- and transfer-learning approaches provide such an avenue~\cite{deltacc1,deltacc2,Ruth2023,transfer, transfer2,transfermariia}.
+Therefore, it is also desirable to investigate approaches that are based on training data that exclude atomic forces.
+Currently, $\Delta$- and transfer-learning approaches provide such an avenue~\cite{deltacc1,deltacc2,Ruth2023,transfer,transfer2,transfermariia}, and there have also been promising results getting to CCSD(T) accuracy without forces~\cite{Daru2022}.
 Here, we restrict our investigation to a single $\Delta$-learning technique for periodic CCSD(T) theory because a larger number of different ML approaches would be beyond the scope of this work.
 Moreover, the number of systems studied is mostly limited by the relatively large computational cost of CCSD(T) calculations.

 Many successful approaches for MLFFs are described in literature.
 In particular, neural networks and regression models have become very popular in materials science during the last decades~\cite{Behler2007,Bartok2010}.
-We employ an equivariant message passing neural network referred to as \texttt{MACE}~\cite{Batatia2022mace}.
+We employ an equivariant message passing neural network referred to as \texttt{MACE}~\cite{Batatia2022mace,Batatia2022Design}.
 The \texttt{MACE} implementation requires few input parameters, enabling a straightforward application to training data generated by periodic CC theory.
-However, the training data generated for the present study is made publicly available to serve as input data for other techniques.
+Additionally, \texttt{QNEP} \cite{qnep1,qnep2,qnep3} is used to bridge the gap to obtain long-range forces in the ionic LiH crystal; however, it is only trained at a DFT level used as the base for the $\Delta$-learning approach.

 The main goals of the present work are to: (i) further assess the potential of $\Delta$-learning approaches for periodic CCSD(T) calculations, (ii) contribute to directing future developments in periodic CC theory needed to take full advantage of MLFFs, and (iii) establish a workflow that can be used in future applications of periodic CC calculations, where MLFFs are needed to bridge time- and system-size scales currently limited by the computational cost.
+The training data generated for the present study is made publicly available to serve as input data for other techniques.